Deadairx/Telegram-Karaoke-Queue/README.md

 - [ ] Prioritize queue so users who haven't gone in a while get queued up sooner
 - [ ] Admin controls for managing sessions
 - [ ] `/pop` to diplay next link and queue and remove it from the queue
-- [ ] Display video thumbnails and titles in queue
 - [ ] Support for other video platforms
+- [ ] Send message to user when their video is next in line

 See [ORIGINAL_REQUIREMENTS.md](ORIGINAL_REQUIREMENTS.md) for the initial project requirements and design notes.